Accepted Articles Back to the articles list | Back to browse issues page

 2- Research Center for Cognitive and Behavioral Sciences, Tehran University of Medical Sciences, Tehran, Iran.

-3- Department of Cognitive Modeling, Institute for Cognitive and Brain Science, Shahid Beheshti University, Tehran, Iran.
+3- Institute for Cognitive and Brain Sciences, Shahid Beheshti University, Tehran, Iran.

 Abstract:

-Introduction: Frontoparietal (FPN) and cingulo-opercular (CON) networks control cognitive functions needed in deductive and inductive reasoning via different functional frameworks.
+Introduction: Frontoparietal (FPN) and cingulo-opercular network (CON) control cognitive functions needed in deductive and inductive reasoning via different functional frameworks.
 The FPN is a fast intuitive system while the CON is slow and analytical.
-The default-interventionist model presents a serial view on the interaction between intuitive and analytic cognitive systems.
-This study aimed to examine the activity pattern of the FPN and CON from the perspective of the default-interventionist model through reasoning.
+The default-interventionist model presents a serial view of the interaction between intuitive and analytic cognitive systems.
+This study aims to examine the activity pattern of the FPN and CON from the perspective of the default-interventionist model via reasoning.

-Method: We employed functional magnetic resonance imaging (fMRI) to investigate cingulo-opercular and frontoparietal networks activities in twenty-four healthy university students during Raven and Wason reasoning tasks.
+Methods: We employed functional magnetic resonance imaging (fMRI) to investigate cingulo-opercular and frontoparietal network activities in 24 healthy university students during Raven and Wason reasoning tasks.
 Due to the different operation times of the CON and FPN, the reaction time was assessed as a behavioral factor.

-Results: During the RAPM test, both the CON and FPN were activated.
-Also, with the increasing difficulty level of the Raven test, a linear increase in response time was observed.
-In contrast, during the WST test, only the activity of FPN was observed.
+Results: During Raven’s advanced progressive matrices (RAPM) test, both the CON and FPN were activated.
+Also, with the increase in the difficulty level of the Raven test, a linear increase in response time was observed.
+In contrast, during the Wason’s selection task (WST) test, only the activity of FPN was observed.

 Conclusion: The results of the study support the hypothesis that the default-interventionist model of dual-process theory provides an accurate explanation of the cognitive mechanisms involved in reasoning.
-Thus, the response method (intuitive/analytical) determines which cognitive skills and brain regions would be involved in giving the response.
+Thus, the response method (intuitive/analytical) determines which cognitive skills and brain regions are involved in responding.

 Type of Study: Original | Subject: Cognitive Neuroscience